sled-group/chat-with-nerf/experiments/evaluation.md

 ### Evaluate on LERF:

-To convert from coordinate system B to coordinate system C, we need a transformation matrix which has been pre-calculated and provide in the data.
-And we can calculate mIOU in system C.
+To convert from coordinate system B to coordinate system C, we need a transformation matrix that has been pre-calculated and provided in the downloadable pre-processed data.
+Then, we can calculate mIOU in system C.

-We use the transformation matrix to transform bbox in system B into system C:
+We use the transformation matrix to transform b-boxes in system B into system C:
 ```
 https://github.com/sled-group/chat-with-nerf/blob/b769c68e3862d8ea83f2756836f244d93ce4b980/chat_with_nerf/visual_grounder/picture_taker.py#L173
 ```